Cfretz244/libdart/README.md

 supports parsing **YAML** via [libyaml](https://github.com/yaml/libyaml.git).

 ## Quick Start
-This readme covers a wide variety of information for the library, but to give some motivating examples, here are some at-a-glance examples.
+This readme covers a wide variety of information for the library, but for the impatient among us, here are some at-a-glance examples.
 For examples of how to use the **C** binding layer, see our [bindings](BINDINGS.md) document.

 **Dart** makes parsing a **JSON** string dead-simple, and crazy [fast](PARSING.md):